Say goodbye to lopsided listening with these ten simple fixes for when one of your AirPods sounds quieter than the other.

 - Enter your passcode and tap Erase iPhone twice.
 Your iOS device should start the reset and reboot.

-Third-party apps such as the Mimi Hearing Test can help you quickly assess your hearing and accordingly recommend audio settings to help improve your listening experience.
+But if that’s not possible yet, you can also use third-party apps such as the Mimi Hearing Test.
+This app can help you quickly assess your hearing and accordingly recommend audio settings to improve your listening experience.

-When all else fails and you run out of ideas, there’s always Apple online support.
+When all else fails, there’s always Apple online support.

 You can contact Apple Support online via their website.
 Follow these steps: